hammmaddd/autonomous-train-system-pakistan/README.md

 ## Author

-- Developed by `<Your Name>` as an AI-driven railway simulation project focusing on Pakistan’s network and decision-making under risk and cost tradeoffs.
+- Developed by `MUHAMMAD HAMMAD SHAKOOR` as an AI-driven railway simulation project focusing on Pakistan’s network and decision-making under risk and cost tradeoffs.
 >>>>>>> ae9917d (Add detailed README)